 Your viewers need to know that they can find your content at certain times and certain locations on the web.
 It only takes one experience of going to check out your broadcast and finding nothing happening to discourage a viewer.
 Especially in the early stages, that can lose someone for life who might have been a fan.

 Sticking to a consistent broadcast schedule and timetable is a habit to develop right from the beginning.
-It allows your viewers to schedule time for your broadcast around the other things they have to do or want to do, without having to drop things at the last minute — which of course, most of them won’t do.
+It allows your viewers to schedule a time for your broadcast around the other things they have to do or want to do, without having to drop things at the last minute — which of course, most of them won’t do.

 Aside from video quality itself, consistency is the most important factor in building a following.